Enhancing Sliding Performance with Aerial Robots: Analysis and Solutions for Non-Actuated Multi-Wheel Configurations: Control Framework to Enhance Passive Sliding

 \new{Considering the tip-over stability criterion described in the last section, and aiming at achieving the full-contact described in Table.~\ref{table:contact}, we consider the nominal contact case in \eqref{eq:equal} as the reference condition of the control design.
 We define the force difference error between the normal force measurements on two wheels as:

 Since $e_n=0$ is not necessary for having full-contact, a range of force difference error $e_n$ can be acceptable while achieving full-contact.
 This property naturally leads to a proportional control design.
 With acceptable force difference errors, the system saves energy while preserving the full-contact between the end-effector tip and the work surface during interactions.
+Such control design also compensates for common modeling errors in aerial systems for physical interaction tasks.
 With a proportional controller, the nominal contact condition thus serves as a guiding condition to let the system rotate in the desired direction towards full-contact.} We denote $\bm{w}_n= ^{\top} \in \mathbb{R}^3$ as the control wrenches along $\bm{x}_B$, $\bm{y}_B$ and the rotation axis.
 With the above definitions, the control wrenches are given by:

 where $k_p,k_d,k_f,k_I,k_n$ are positive gains.
 The final actuation wrenches $\bm{w}_B$ is defined as: $\bm{w}_B=\bm{w}_n+\bm{C}_S\bm{v}_S$.
 With \eqref{eq:2wheelmodel}, the closed loop dynamics of the system yield: